akeneo/onboarder-helpcenter/content/md/retailer-onboarder/suppliers-management/manage-supplier.md

 ---
-id: create-supplier
+id: manage-supplier
 themes: supplier-management
-title: Create supplier
+title: Manage suppliers
 popular: true
 ---
+# Create suppliers

 There are two ways to create suppliers into the Onboarder:

-# Use flat file imports
+## Use flat file imports

 You can use `CSV` or `XLSX` files to import suppliers.
 The expected headers of your supplier import file are the following:
 * _code_: code of the supplier (required)